Correlated states in super-moir\'e materials with a kernel polynomial quantics tensor cross interpolation algorithm: Interactions in super-moir e 2D materials

-In the presence of two moire patterns stemming from several twisted two-dimensional materials, structural relaxations can lead to relatively uniform moire regions separated from each other by domain walls\cite{Turkel2022,PhysRevX.13.041007,Craig2024,PhysRevB.107.125413}.
+In the presence of two moir\'e patterns stemming from several twisted two-dimensional materials, structural relaxations can lead to relatively uniform moir\'e regions separated from each other by domain walls\cite{Turkel2022,PhysRevX.13.041007,Craig2024,PhysRevB.107.125413}.
 This phenomenology observed experimentally requires that computational methods be capable of dealing with geometries lacking translational symmetry and hosting a very large amount of atoms.
-We now show that the KPQTC methodology is able to capture correlated states emerging in the presence of moire domains.
+We now show that the KPQTC methodology is able to capture correlated states emerging in the presence of moir\'e domains.
 For the sake of concreteness, we will focus on studying a domain wall between two different bucklings in graphene.
 In this scenario, the hopping of the graphene system will be modulated as

 where now the buckling wavevector changes in space and features a domain wall of the form